Wright State University: Graduate programs

 Wright State offers 136 graduate programs (including doctoral programs) through the Wright State University Graduate School, the Boonshoft School of Medicine, and the School of Professional Psychology.
 The Lake Campus also offers a limited number of graduate programs.

 School of Medicine

 The Wright State University Boonshoft School of Medicine was established in 1973.
 It is accredited by the Liaison Committee on Medical Education.
-In the 2018-19 academic year, the school had 480 M.D. students, 51 Master of Public Health (M.P.H.) students, 30 M.B.A. students with a concentration in health care management, and 71 M.S. in Pharmacology and Toxicology students.
+In the 2018–19 academic year, the school had 480 M.D. students, 51 Master of Public Health (M.P.H.) students, 30 M.B.A. students with a concentration in health care management, and 71 M.S. in Pharmacology and Toxicology students.
 The school adopted its current name in 2005 in honor of the Oscar Boonshoft family, major donors to the medical school.

 Reserve Officer Training Corps

-Wright State University offers Air Force Reserve Officer Training Corps (ROTC) and Army ROTC programs on campus, known as Detachment 643 and the Raider Battalion, respectively.
-The Air Force ROTC program contains the cross town schools of the University of Dayton, Cedarville University, and Sinclair Community College and is the largest AFROTC detachment in the Northeast Region.
+Wright State University offers Air Force Reserve Officer Training Corps (AFROTC) and Army ROTC programs on campus, known as Detachment 643 and the Raider Battalion, respectively.
+The Air Force ROTC program contains the cross town schools of the University of Dayton, Cedarville University, and Sinclair Community College.